-If a cadet passes the C/E before the 1/c cruise with a grade of 80% or better, the student will be awarded a 100% score for that portion of the Sea Term grade.
 A student that is retaking the C/E exam as a result of the 18 month rule will not be allowed to use the prior C/E score as a basis for the 100% grade.
 If the above exams are not passed before the corresponding cruise, the exams will be taken on the cruise and the resulting mark will be recorded as the qualification grade.
 If the exam score is below 70%, it must be taken again and the average of all scores will be recorded.

 The Engineering Safety qualification exam must be passed before cadets can sit for the Fireman exam.
-Cadets who don't pass the Engineering Safety exam and are required to take the Fireman Exam will receive a score of zero for the Fireman portion of their grade.
+Cadets who do not pass the Engineering Safety exam and are required to take the Fireman Exam will receive a score of zero for the Fireman portion of their grade.

-Specific Requirement of the Qualification Exams

-Successful completion of Cadet Fireman's Qualification Exam by the end of Sea Term I (ST-0999) is required in order to be eligible for acceptance into either the Marine Engineering or Facilities Engineering programs and is a pre-requisite for both EN-1211 and EN-1222, Auxiliary Machinery.
+Specific Requirement of the Qualification Exams Successful completion of Cadet Fireman's Qualification Exam by the end of Sea Term I (ST-0999) is required and is a pre-requisite for EN-2111, Auxiliary Machinery II.